Earth vs. the Spider: In popular culture

-Earth vs. the Spider was featured in the third season of the movie-mocking television show Mystery Science Theater 3000.
+Earth vs. the Spider was featured in the third season of the movie-mocking television show Mystery Science Theater 3000 as episode #313.

+In 2001, producer and special effects artist Stan Winston, remade the film as part of his Creature Features series.

-A short clip of this film can be seen on one of the television sets in the 2002 Disney film Lilo & Stitch.
+A short clip of the film can be seen on one of the television sets in the 2002 Disney film Lilo & Stitch.

 The film was shown on the MeTV show Svengoolie on December 25, 2021, and again on New Year's Eve 2022.
+It will be shown again on May 30, 2026.